rnwatanabe/FROLSIdentification/README.md

 neuromusculoskeletal model.
 In: 5th IEEE RAS & EMBS International Conference on Biomedical Robotics and Biomechatronics, 2014. p.
 610–615."

+You can find the Bibtex file of this reference [here](https://github.com/rnwatanabe/FROLSIdentification/blob/master/ref.bib).

 License
 -------